-- 4.24 We receive applications from people who have qualified outside the UK via our international route to registration.
-This includes applicants exercising European mutual recognition rights.
-We look at each application individually so that we can decide whether an applicant's education, training and experience means they meet our standards for safe and effective practice. - 4.25 We charge a scrutiny fee to cover our costs in processing applications for registration from this group of applicants.
+- 4.24 We receive applications from applicants who have qualified outside the UK via our international route to registration.
+This group includes applicants exercising European Economic Area (EEA) mutual recognition rights.
+We look at each application individually so that we can decide whether the combination of an applicant's education, training and experience means that they meet our standards for safe and effective practice. - 4.25 We charge a scrutiny fee to cover our costs in processing applications for registration from this group of applicants.
 This includes the costs involved in paying registration assessors to assess each application and the resources involved in processing applications. - 4.26 We are proposing that the International scrutiny fee should increase from £495 to £584.
-This does not include the cost of the registration fee.
+This does not include the cost of registration, which would be £106 per year.